andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 - [X]  Edit the README file with the new folder structure and paths
 - [ ]  Create a new docker file to run on the cloud
 - [ ]  Fix setup on the github repository to protect the master branch and checks validations
+- [X]  Made a new title interface to implement on specific pages